linzhi2013/bold_identification/README.md

     Those sequences will be output in the file '*.TimeoutException.fasta'.

     You can:
-    1) run another searching with the same command directly (-c option);
+    1) run another searching with the same command directly (but add -c option);
     2) change the browser (-b option);
     3) lengthen the time to wait for each query (-t option);
     4) increase submission times (-r option) for a sequence.